IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 #### Return:
 ```
 200: The resulting bit map image.
-400: an error message if error occurred at runtime.
+400: An error message if error occurred at runtime.
 ```
 #### Example:
 ```